 #3 - Coca-Cola (NYSE:KO)

-The dividend king is a favorite of Warren Buffett and with good reason.
-The company has increased its dividend for 62 consecutive years, and that’s backed up by a solid 4.9% annualized growth rate in the three years ending in 2024.
+The dividend king is a favorite of Warren Buffett and for good reason.
+The company has increased its dividend for 62 consecutive years, and that’s backed up by a solid 4.9% annualized growth rate over the past three years.

-And despite the company’s considerable size, it continues to generate sizable free cash flow.
-For the full year 2024, the company generated $6.8 billion in free cash flow.
-But that includes a $6 billion deposit the company made to the IRS related to ongoing tax litigation.
+And despite a Coca-Cola’s considerable size, it continues to generate sizable FCF.
+For the full year 2024, the company generated $6.8 billion in FCF, and that includes a $6 billion deposit the company made to the IRS related to ongoing tax litigation.
 Excluding that, the company’s FCF came in at $10.8 billion which was over $1 billion higher than the $9.7 billion in FCF it managed in 2023.

 About Coca-Cola